Projects: Research, Science Boards, Writing, and Outreach

 Science Advisory Boards

-I serve on three science advisory boards that advise agencies on management of streams, rivers, and their biota.
+I currently serve on four science advisory boards that advise agencies on management and conservation of streams, rivers, and their biota.

 • The Independent Scientific Review Panel (ISRP) serves the Northwest Power and Conservation Council by providing reviews of research and management projects aimed at fish and wildlife restoration.

-• The Scientific Advisory Board of the Trinity River Restoration Program reviews research and management projects aimed at restoration of ocean-going fish in the Trinity River, California.
+• The Scientific Advisory Board of the Trinity River Restoration Program reviews research and management projects aimed at restoration of salmon and steelhead in the Trinity River, California.

 • The Salmonid Specialist Group of the International Union for the Conservation of Nature (IUCN) provides analysis and advice on conserving threatened and endangered salmon, taimen, trout, whitefish, and grayling worldwide.